fluxtah/ask/README.md

 Once stopped you should see your transcribed text in the prompt, you can then send the text to the assistant by pressing `Enter`.

+The command `/voice-auto-send` will toggle the auto-send mode for voice commands.
+When enabled, voice commands will be automatically sent as soon as they are transcribed.

 ### Writing Assistant Plugins
 Assistant plugins are written in Kotlin and should be compiled to a jar file.
 The jar file should be placed in the `{USER_HOME}/.ask/plugins` directory.